mitchnm/INSTAGRAM-CLONE/README.md

 ## Features
 * View photos posted by different users.
 * Like and comment on the different photos.
+* Upload your own photos as a user.
 * Search for different users and view their profiles.

 ## Getting Started